Home Compare FHN vs SB1NO.OL

 First Horizon vs SpareBank 1 Sør-Norge A: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with SpareBank 1 Sør-Norge ASA carrying a narrow edge on growth.
-First Horizon still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is mixed, without a decisive signal in either direction.
+First Horizon leads structurally, with growth as the clearest single gap between the two profiles.
+SpareBank 1 Sør-Norge ASA still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 INDUSTRY COMPARISON